arviz-devs/GSoD/2022/project_idea.md

 # Centralized documentation for computational Bayesian workflow

 ## About ArviZ
-ArviZ is an open-source library dedicated to building tools for Exploratory Analysis of Bayesian Models.
+ArviZ is an open-source project dedicated to building tools for Exploratory Analysis of Bayesian Models.
 Statisticians and data analysts across both academic and industry, across programming languages and across probabilistic programming frameworks trust ArviZ to assist them to perform statistical workflows.
 They study a wide range of problems, from the effectiveness of cancer treatments